Welcome to the new KidsHealth website! See what is new.

 • Depression In Children

 Depression is a serious illness that can make it hard to do everyday activities.
-It is important to get help if you are concerned about your child's depression.
-Depression can be treated effectively.
+It is important to get help if you think your child may be depressed.

 Shielded site